Advtech92/Starry-Tech/.github/README.md

 4. Open the CurseForge App and you should see the modpack.
 If you already had CurseForge App open, restart it.

 You're done!

+## Testing

+If you would like to help test the modpack, you're very welcome to do so.
+The best way you can test is by playing the modpack, reporting bugs and providing feedback from your experience.

+There are a few things we would like testers to consider/look for:

+-   Bugs
+-   Things you find boring/tedious
+-   Things that need small optimizations, such as advancement text and textures.

 # Server Automation